 Liaison—the VR contact for answering the routine questions posed by contractors and their staff about VR programs and the standards required for providers

-Regional program specialist—the VR contact for answering routine questions about the VR program and the standards for providers, when the liaison is unavailable to help the contractor or when no liaison is assigned
+Regional Quality Assurance Specialist or Regional Program Support Specialist (referred to as Regional Program Specialist within this chapter)—the VR contact for answering routine questions about the VR program and the standards for providers, when the liaison is unavailable to help the contractor or when no liaison is assigned

 VR counselor—The primary contact for customer-related issues.
 The VR counselor provides counseling and guidance, determines a customer's eligibility, and develops and manages comprehensive individual rehabilitation plans for VR customers.